MachineLemonade/docs/v0.10/ee-installation-gke.md

 * Permissions to create / modify resources on Google Cloud Platform
 * A wildcard SSL cert (we'll show you how to create a free 90 day cert in this guide)!

-*NOTE - If you work with multiple Kubernetes environments, `kubectx` is an incredibly useful tool for quickly switching between Kubernetes clusters.
-Learn more [here](https://github.com/ahmetb/kubectx).*
+> Note: If you work with multiple Kubernetes environments, `kubectx` is an incredibly useful tool for quickly switching between Kubernetes clusters.
+Learn more [here](https://github.com/ahmetb/kubectx).

 ## 2. Choose a Suitable Domain